-3-Advertising expenses.
+- 3 Advertising expenses.
 You are not subject to the 50% limit if you provide meals, entertainment, or recreational facilities to the general public as a means of advertising or promoting goodwill in the community.
-For example, neither the expense of sponsoring a television or radio show nor the expense of distributing free food and beverages to the general public is subject to the 50% limit.

-- 4 Sale of meals or entertainment.
+For example, neither the expense of sponsoring a television or radio show nor the expense of distributing free food and beverages to the general public is subject to the 50% limit. - 4 Sale of meals or entertainment.
 You are not subject to the 50% limit if you actually sell meals, entertainment, goods and services, or use of facilities to the public.
 For example, if you run a nightclub, your expense for the entertainment you furnish to your customers, such as a floor show, is not subject to the 50% limit. - 5 Charitable sports event.
 You are not subject to the 50% limit if you pay for a package deal that includes a ticket to a qualified charitable sports event.
-For the conditions the sports event must meet, see Exception for events that benefit charitable organizations under Entertainment tickets, earlier.
+For the conditions the sports event must meet, see Exception for events that benefit charitable organizations under What Entertainment Expenses Are Deductible?, later.

 Individuals subject to "hours of service" limits.
 You can deduct a higher percentage of your meal expenses while traveling away from your tax home if the meals take place during or incident to any period subject to the Department of Transportation's "hours of service" limits.
-The percentage is 70% for 2005, and it gradually increases to 80% by the year 2008.
+The percentage is 80%.